Smärta i ländryggen – orsaker, symptom och vad du kan göra - Rehcore AB

 Lower back pain

-Low back pain is a common condition that affects a large portion of the population at some point in their lives.
-The lower back, the lumbar spine, is a central part of the body's musculoskeletal system and is subjected to daily stress.
-The pain can range from mild and temporary to intense and long-lasting, affecting quality of life and the ability to perform everyday activities.
+Lower back pain is a common complaint that affects a large part of the population at some point in their lives.
+The lower back, the lumbar region of the spine, is a central part of the body's musculoskeletal system and is subjected to daily stress.
+The pain can vary from mild and temporary to intense and long-lasting, affecting quality of life and the ability to perform daily activities.

 Symptoms of lower back pain